kwyxz/steamdeck/README.md

 This stuff is to help me rebuild my Steamdeck environment in case something catastrophic happens.
 I also don't trust Emudeck at all to leave my settings untouched, so this can be used to revert unexepected changes.

-This install however requires Emudeck, at least for now even though several things are customized.
+_This install however requires Emudeck_, at least for now even though several things are customized.
 Do yourself a favor and install it, a lot of stuff has been preconfigured to make your life easier.
 Games go in /home/deck/Emulation/roms/ per Emudeck settings.

 *I recommend not using the Emudeck ROM tool that creates shortcuts within Steam*.
 If you have over 50 retro games, your Steam interface will become a horrible mess and the benefit will be moot as this interface gets slow.
-Add these games to EmulationStation-DE and by happy.
+Add these games to EmulationStation-DE and be happy.
 As a generic piece of advice : you should very much use EmulationStation-DE to start all your retro games as I have spent hours configuring shortcuts / launchers that work within EmulationStation-DE.
 The only reason to start an emulator from Desktop Mode would be to update some configuration details.
 Besides that, run EmulationStation-DE from Gaming Mode, enjoy the nice theme, videos and metadata, and start some games.

 ### Redream